Brain haemorrhage survivor runs eight marathons in eight days for The Brain Charity

-A near-fatal brain haemorrhage survivor who defied the odds to claim numerous world records is set to run a gruelling eight marathons in eight days for The Brain Charity.
+A near-fatal brain haemorrhage survivor who defied the odds to claim numerous world records has run a gruelling eight marathons in eight days for The Brain Charity.

 Dad-of-two Neil Rhodes, 63, has completed more than 17 ultramarathons since he nearly died of a brain haemorrhage in 2003.

 The super fit personal trainer was practising on a rowing machine just three days before the World Indoor Rowing Championships when he collapsed and was rushed to hospital.

 There, doctors discovered a ‘berry’ aneurysm in his middle cerebral artery had burst due to a ‘ticking time bomb’ weakness which had been there since he was born.